CSSnewbie

 </style>

-But the following meethod is more useful for keeping your XHTML small and your code clean.
-You can import a style sheet from within another stylesheet.
+But that isn’t necessarily the best method for keeping your XHTML small and your code clean.
+To that end, you can import a style sheet from within another stylesheet.
 And better still, you can import any number of styles this way.
 So your document’s head could look like this:

 <link rel="stylesheet" type="text/css" href="/css/styles.css" />

-But then your “style.css” document could simply contain calls to all of your other style sheets:
+Nice and clean.
+But then your “styles.css” document can contain calls to any number of additional style sheets:

 @import url('/css/typography.css');